crypt0kitik/Data_Management_ETL_MySQL_Python/README.md

 shipper_dim
 supplier_dim

-2. I have data in csv files.
-I need to clean and modify this data.
+2. I have data in csv files which I cleaned and modified

 customer_dim:
 date_dim: